exakat/exakat/docs/Rules.rst

 A class must implements all abstract methods of it parent, or be abstract too.

-While PHP lints this code, it won't execute it and stop with a Fatal Error : ``Class BA contains 1 abstract method and must therefore be declared abstract or implement the remaining methods (A::aFoo)``.
+While PHP lints this code, it won't execute it and stop with a Fatal Error : ``Class BA contains 1 abstract method and must therefore be declared abstract or implement the remaining methods (A\:\:aFoo)``.

 .. code-block:: php